-Proceeds of the sale of the Bonds, plus certain funds that are lawfully available to the District for such purpose, will be applied to refund \$8,005,000 of the principal amount of the District's Unlimited Tax Refunding Bonds, Series 2013 (the "Series 2013 Refunding Bonds").
-Collective reference is made to such refunded bonds as the "Refunded Bonds."
+Proceeds of the Series 2021A Bonds, together with other lawfully available funds of the District, will be applied to refund \$8,870,000 in principal amount of the District's Unlimited Tax Refunding Bonds, Series 2014 (the "Series 2014 Refunding Bonds").
+Proceeds of the sale of the Series 2021B Bonds will be applied to refund \$705,000 in principal amount of the District's Unlimited Tax Refunding Bonds, Series 2011 (the "Series 2011 Refunding Bonds"), and \$2,950,000 in principal amount of the District's Unlimited Tax Bonds, Series 2014 (the "Series 2014 Bonds").
+The Series 2011 Refunding Bonds, Series 2014 Bonds and Series 2014 Refunding Bonds that are being refunded by the Bonds are hereinafter referred to as the "Refunded Bonds."
 The proceeds of the sale of the Bonds will also be used to pay the costs of issuance of the Bonds.
-The sale of the Bonds and the refunding of the Refunded Bonds will (i) reduce the District's debt service payments and (ii) provide present value savings in the District's debt service.
+The Refunded Bonds will be redeemed on their redemption date, at a price equal to the principal amount thereof plus accrued interest from funds to be deposited with The Bank of New York Mellon Trust Company, N.A., in Dallas, Texas (the "Escrow Agent").
+The sale of the Bonds and the refunding of the Refunded Bonds will (i) reduce the District's debt service payments, and (ii) provide present value savings in the District's debt service.